S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 ## TL;DR

-I used Impacket's `GetUserSPNs.py` to request Kerberos service tickets for eight accounts with Service Principal Names configured in my Active Directory lab.
+I created eight Active Directory accounts with Service Principal Names and used Impacket's `GetUserSPNs.py` to request Kerberos service tickets for them.

-The course example produced RC4-encrypted tickets, but my environment continued returning AES256 tickets.
-Rather than changing the environment simply to reproduce the course's result, I adapted the detection to the telemetry my domain actually generated.
+The course example produced RC4 tickets, but my environment returned AES256.
+Kerberoasting does not require RC4, so I continued with the telemetry my domain actually generated rather than trying to force the result to match the example.

-The useful behavioral signal in my lab was one account requesting tickets for many distinct services within a short period.
-I observed that activity in Windows Security Event ID 4769, corroborated it through Malcolm's network telemetry, and cracked one captured AES256 service ticket to recover the weak password protecting the account.
+I detected the activity in Splunk as one account requesting tickets for eight distinct services within a short period.
+I then corroborated the same one-to-many pattern through Malcolm's network telemetry and cracked one captured AES256 ticket to recover the weak password protecting the service account.

-For this exercise, I authenticated to `GetUserSPNs.py` using the domain Administrator account.
-The exercise demonstrates the ticket-requesting, detection, network-correlation, and offline-cracking workflow, but it does not reproduce the complete attack path from a compromised low-privileged account.

 ---